piepdx/pie-cookbook/drafts/working-draft-tactical.md

 We’ll take you through each of these elements from least amount of engagement to most engagement between founder and mentor.

-Before you engage mentors with startups — whether they've had the opportunity to mentor before or not — it's important to give them a little mentoring, too.
-We recommend onboarding them with some context for mentoring, itself.
+But before you engage mentors with startups — whether they've had the opportunity to mentor before or not — it's important to give them a little mentoring, too.

+We recommend onboarding folks with some context for mentoring, itself.

 ## Mentoring the mentors